Alfresco/docs-alfresco/federation-services/latest/config/index.md

 ##### Authentification Connection

-> **Tip**: Tip:  Its recommended that OAuth be used for Migration only.
+> **Tip:** Tip:  Its recommended that OAuth be used for Migration only.
 And Client / Secret Auth be used for Content Service

 This connector requires a standard [Microsoft Graph](#microsoft-graph) Authentication Connection.